aazaff/startLearn.R/intermediateConcepts.md

 [1]  2  7 12 17 22
 ````

-This is a nice convenience, but what if we really want to know the two-dimensional, rather than one-dimensional, coordinates?
+This is a nice convenience, but what if we really want to know the two-dimensional (row and column coordinates), rather than the one-dimensional coordinates?
 One thing we might attempt is to is to look at *each individual row* of the array, and find which columns *in that row* have the value we are looking for.

 ````
 # Create a 2-dimensional matrix